JulianKemmerer/PipelineC/examples/pypeline/dsp/pdw/README.md

 is dropped silently, with no status field.
 A deployed system is expected to tie this port ready and ignore it; `pdw_tb.py` stalls it anyway so the path stays real rather than decorative.

+## Reset

+Every channel carries an active-high `*_axis_rst` — `rx0_s_axis_rst`,
+`tx0_s_axis_rst`, `rx0_m_axis_rst`, `rx1_m_axis_rst`, `rx2_m_axis_rst`,
+`tx0_m_axis_rst`, `tx1_m_axis_rst`.
+All seven OR into one `global_rst`, one
+register stage behind the pins (`RST_LATENCY`, exported from `top.py`).
+That register is a fanout break, not a metastability synchroniser: these resets are synchronous to the design clock, but the reset reaches the detector's input valid, a 320-bit control-register mux, three FIFO read enables and a few dozen register clears, which is more than a seven-input OR of pins should drive combinationally in a design with ~2 ns of margin.

+> ⚠ **Tie an unused channel's reset LOW.** A channel whose reset a platform
+> holds asserted because the host never opened it holds the *entire* design in
+> reset forever. `rx2_m_axis` is the likeliest to be hit, being already
+> expected-unused above.

+### Two domains, and the bring-up sequence they exist for

+The control register file follows **`tx0_s_axis_rst` alone**, not the combined reset.
+That is what makes a staged bring-up possible:

+1. all seven resets asserted — everything held, buffers draining;
+2. `tx0_s_axis_rst` deasserts — the register file is live, the datapath is not;
+3. the host writes one `pdw_ctrl_t` frame — configuration lands;
+4. the remaining six deassert — **the datapath starts already configured**.

+Step 4 is the point.
+The detector's first sample is measured against real thresholds rather than running on `CTRL_DEFAULTS` for however long a control frame takes to arrive, so those defaults stop being the configuration a running design starts from and become purely a power-on safety state.
+If the control channel drops mid-session the datapath resets with it, which is the right response given its configuration has just reverted to defaults.

+### Block, drain, clear

+**Block.** The generator's output valid and the detector's input valid are gated.
+One gate stops the whole detector: `detect_pulses` drives Path A and Path B from the same input stream, and every piece of state behind it — the hysteresis SM, the noise estimator, the phasor accumulators, `toa_counter` — advances only on an accepted sample.
+All four master `tvalid`s (and their `tlast`s) are gated too, so no drain traffic is ever visible outside.

+**Drain.** While reset is asserted, every FIFO read enable is forced and the buffers empty into the bit bucket.
+This is not a convenience — it is the only mechanism available.
+The three FIFOs in `packet_store` and Path B's delay line are `make_fifo` instances, black-box wrappers over `pipelinec_fifo_fwft.vhd` exposing only push/pop, with no flush.
+Nothing can *clear* them, so their contents have to be clocked out.
+Each block forces its own read enables (`data_ready |= rst` and friends), so the packet path drains with no help from the consumer: `pdw_reset_test.py` holds `pkt_out_ready` low for the entire reset window and still gets a byte-exact drain.

+Because the drain is only as fast as the data, **reset must be held**: emptying a full packet FIFO takes up to its depth in cycles, ~131 µs at 125 MHz.
+`top.py` exports `RST_MIN_HOLD_CYCLES`.
+Any real platform reset exceeds it comfortably; a shorter one leaves buffers partly full.

+> **Known gap: the two record serializers.** `rx1_m`/`rx2_m` are fed by library
+> serializers whose `buf`/`fill` can only empty through `tready`.
+They *do*
+> drain during reset whenever the host leaves `tready` asserted — their internal
+> valid is not gated, only the port's `tvalid` is, so beats are consumed while
+> the host sees nothing.
+A host that holds `tready` **low** across its own reset
+> is not covered: that serializer keeps its partial frame and emits the tail
+> after release.
+>
+> Forcing `rx1_m_axis_tready | rst` closes the gap and was measured at
+> **−8.3 MHz** (128.5 → 120.2, i.e. missing the 125 MHz target).
+The cause is
+> specific: it puts a LUT into the ready path that feeds the serializer's
+> `nfill`, which is the *variable index* of a 43-element buffer write already 12
+> logic levels deep — `serializer.py` notes that path is combinational on
+> `stream_out_if.ready` deliberately, and `make_type_to_axis` exposes no
+> `registered_ready` knob to break it (only the deserializer side has one).
+> Since this design resets at power-on, where the serializers are provably
+> empty, the timing was worth more than the coverage.
+>
+> The proper fix is a real AXIS skid buffer on those two ports, which would
+> break the path and let the drain be unconditional. `make_stream_fifo(t, 2)`
+> would work today — its `data_in_ready` is occupancy-based rather than
+> combinational on the output ready — but it is a wrapped BRAM FIFO, the wrong
+> primitive for a two-deep pipeline break.
+Backlog: add `make_axis_skid_buffer`
+> to `include/pypeline/axi/axis.py`.

+**Clear.** Every register in this project's own code returns to its power-on value — the generator's LFSRs and phase accumulator (so the stimulus is bit-reproducible across a reset), the hysteresis SM, the phasor accumulators, the noise estimator, `packet_store`'s FSM and its write-side accumulators, and `toa_counter`.
+Two pairings in that list are not optional:

+* **`gate_armed` with the delay-line drain.** Path B's delay is self-establishing — it is however many pushes happen before the first drain, latched when the sticky `gate_armed` first sets.
+Drain the line without clearing `gate_armed` and the alignment is destroyed silently, with no symptom but wrong packet contents. `pdw_reset_test.py` has that as a negative control.
+* **`prev_toa`/`have_prev` with `toa_counter`.** PRI is `toa - prev_toa`.
+  Clearing the counter while leaving `prev_toa` holding a value from the previous epoch makes the first pulse after release report a wrapped, enormous PRI as though it were real.
+Cleared together, it reports `STATUS_PRI_INVALID`, exactly as the first pulse after power-on does.

+Since `toa_counter` restarts, TOA is **not unique across a session**: two pulses in different reset epochs can carry the same TOA.
+A host correlating pulses across a channel reopen needs its own epoch counter.

+### What reset does not reach

+`magnitude`, `dc_block`, `moving_avg` and the CORDIC/`log2_db` pipelines are
+library blocks in `include/pypeline/dsp/`, which this project does not put a reset into.
+The pipelines are valid-gated and self-flush, but `dc_block`'s running mean and `moving_avg`'s window are *frozen* by the input gate and thaw still holding pre-reset power.

+The visible consequence: for a sample or two after release the conditioned power reads high, and the hysteresis SM declares a tiny pulse that never happened. `min_width` (glitch rejection) is exactly the mechanism for it, so a deployment that sets `min_width` at all never sees it — but a deployment that leaves `min_width` at its default of 0 will see one spurious short PDW after each mid-stream reset. `pdw_reset_test.py` measures the artifact (2 samples) and asserts it stays below the `min_width` used there, so a future change that lengthened it fails loudly instead of quietly leaking real-looking PDWs.

 ## Control registers (`pdw_ctrl_t`)